The value of non-degree credentials

 Ohio State offers several free, massive open online courses (MOOC) that may inspire you to continue with your formal education through a for-credit online certificate program.
 MOOCs can be a smart way to “try before you buy.”

-For example, the course content in the “Infection Prevention 101 for Public Spaces” MOOC, offered by the College of Education and Human Ecology, is a preview of the content taught in the online Healthcare Environmental and Hospitality Services Certificate – a for-credit, online academic certificate designed to prepare hospitality and healthcare professionals for leadership positions.
+For example, the course content in the “Infection Prevention 101 for Public Spaces” MOOC, offered by the College of Education and Human Ecology, previews content from the Healthcare Environmental and Hospitality Services Certificate – a for-credit, online academic certificate designed to prepare hospitality and healthcare professionals aspiring to leadership roles.

 How much will a non-degree credential cost?